This activity is supported by:

-Nominations can be done by filling the form below before the 20th of June.
+Nominations can be done by any EUROPARC member before the 29th of June.

 Jane Hodges has been recognised for her work with the Pembrokeshire Coast National Park Authority, National Park Authority and her contribution to nature conservation.
 A defining moment in Jane’s career came about in 1996 with the Sea Empress oil spill.
 Jane was a key member of the environment team in the Response Centre and the also task groups set up by the Sea Empress Environmental Committee in the aftermath.
 Jane was appointed an MBE in 1999 for Services to Ecology in Pembrokeshire.

 For her outstanding achievements in furthering nature conservation in Europe, and as a female role model to many in the Protected Area community, the EUROPARC Federation in cooperation with the Alfred Toepfer Stiftung F.V.S. awarded the Alfred Toepfer Medal 2013 to Erika Stanciu, former president of EUROPARC for six years, trainer and Protected Area expert in capacity building issues.

 2012 – Dr. Arthur Mitchell

 One man makes a difference: Northern Ireland revealing a groundbreaking approach for Europe

 Honoring his long-term commitment, participatory approach and success in conservation of protected areas, the EUROPARC Federation in cooperation with the Alfred Toepfer Stiftung F.V.S. awarded the Alfred-Toepfer Medal 2012 to Dr Arthur Mitchell of Mourne Heritage Trust.